 I stepped in and asked mom what he wanted.
 It was a simple request.
 One easily honored.
 There was a gown made of fabric covered in tractors (Just for grins, how about a Tractor Smiley Face?!).
 He was simply asking for that gown instead of the one that had arbitrarily been handed to him.
 I listened and got him the tractor gown.
 He was immediately soothed.

-So, had I just taught him that screaming gets you what you want?
+So, had I just taught him that a scream gets you what you want?
 Well, yes.
 But hadn’t we adults also taught him that if you want an adult to listen you have to scream?
 (I’d also point out that when a choice exists and the adult makes the choice for the child without consulting the child, more often than not the kid will speak up.
 Is it really fair to jump down a kid’s throat for speaking up?
 Don’t we want to teach our kids to speak up for themselves?
 Shouldn’t we have allowed them to make the choice in the first place?)

 In closing I want to share my favorite anecdote about the folly of adults not listening to kids.
 It’s one where I get to laugh at myself, a favorite pastime of mine.
 I am a preschool teacher.
 My story comes from an experience I had in my classroom.
 A little girl was crying, scared about separating from mama for the first time.
 I’m a bit of a Baby Whisperer so I took her onto my lap and began to rub her back and quietly sing.
 This little girl did not speak English.
 As soon as I started singing she began to say a single sentence over and over.
 I assumed she was saying that she wanted her mommy, so I didn’t think to have another teacher pop out into the hallway to ask mom what she was actually saying.
 I wasn’t listening.
 After about 5 minutes of my softly singing and her becoming more agitated, not less, with her continuing to scream that single sentence again and again, mom came into the room and looking a little sheepish said, “She’s saying, ‘please stop singing.’”